Peugeot armoured car: Service

 Two Peugeot armoured cars armed with machine guns were purchased by Romania and assigned to Grupul de automitraliere (lit.
 'Auto machine gun group') in 1916.
 The group was reorganized as Grupul de autoblindate (Armoured car group) in November 1916 after the reception of another two armoured cars.
 The unit, consisting of Peugeot and Renault armoured cars, participated with the cavalry brigade in the offensive of the Romanian Second Army on the Soveja road, and in the defence of Grozești in 1917.
 Some Peugeot armoured cars were still in service with reconnaissance units of the cavalry regiments at the start of World War II, but were likely withdrawn shortly afterwards.

-In 1920, 18 Peugeots were provided to Poland for use against the Soviets in the Polish–Soviet War.
-By the early 1930s the type was considered obsolete and were replaced in Polish Army service, although the type continued in service with the police.
-Three remained in service in September 1939, seeing combat against the invading German forces.
+In August 1920, 18 Peugeots were sold to Poland for use against the Soviets in the Polish–Soviet War.
+They arrived in September and did not take part in hostilities, which were coming to a conclusion by then.
+Several cars saw action during May Coup fighting in 1926.
+By the early 1930s the type was considered obsolete and were replaced in Polish Army service, although the type continued in service with the police by September 1939.
+A couple supported Polish defenders around Chorzów in Upper Silesia against German saboteurs during the invasion of Poland on 1 September 1939.

 In 1918 four Peugeots were also provided to the Kingdom of Serbia, they remained use with the Kingdom of Yugoslavia until 1941, seeing combat against the invading Germans.